China banishes Winnie the Pooh from the internet (for a day)

-China's Great Firewall strikes again.
-But this time, its victim is not a tech giant like Facebook, Google or Twitter, and, luckily, its censorship didn't last more than a day.
+China's Great Firewall has struck again.
+But this time, its victim was not a tech giant like Facebook, Google or Twitter, and its censorship didn't last more than a day.

-Winnie the Pooh was cast outside the mainland after Chinese netizens used memes to draw comparisons between Chinese President Xi Jinping and the honey-loving bear, reports the BBC.
+Winnie the Pooh was cast outside the mainland after Chinese netizens used memes to draw comparisons between Chinese President Xi Jinping and the honey-loving bear, the BBC reported.

-The amusing memes that authorities took issue with, which have gone viral on the world wide web, include an awkward handshake between Xi and Japan's Prime Minister Shinzo Abe:
+The amusing memes that authorities took issue with, and which have gone viral, include an awkward handshake between Xi and Japan's Prime Minister Shinzo Abe:

 And his leisurely stroll with former US president Barack Obama:

 The ban applied mostly to posts on Weibo, a popular Twitter-esque platform in the country.
-Images of Pooh were deleted and comments with the character's name in Chinese will receive an error message.
+Images of Pooh were deleted and comments with the character's name in Chinese received an error message.

 Someone apparently thought better of eradicating Pooh from the internet, with pictures of him eventually returning to Weibo.
-Chinese netizens noted it seemed the ban has been removed.
+Chinese users of the web noted it seemed the ban has been removed.

 Life, Disrupted: In Europe, millions of refugees are still searching for a safe place to settle.
 Tech should be part of the solution.
 But is it?
 CNET investigates.